Articles

 Constant Contact may not be for you if…

 You want a good feature-to-price ratio.
-While Constant Contact’s cheapest plan can help you save, you'll be sacrificing a lot of the features you’ve likely grown used to with Mailchimp.
-This can severely limit the effectiveness of your email marketing, especially if you’re unable to segment your subscribers.
-You could go to one of their higher-tier plans to access these features, but their pricing jumps significantly from $12 to $35/month for 1,000 subscribers.
+This can severely limit the effectiveness of your email marketing, especially if you’re unable to do things like segment your subscribers.
+You could go to one of their higher-tier plans to access these features, but their pricing jumps significantly from $30 to $55/month for 1,000 subscribers.

 MailerCheck